matthiaskoenig/cy3sbml/README.md

 For the **development release** checkout the develop branch (`git checkout -b develop origin/develop`).
 * To install cy3sbml as app within Cytoscape, go to the menu bar and choose `Apps → App Manager → Install Apps`.
 Select `Install from File` and use the `cy3sbml-*.jar` located in the `cy3sbml/target/` folder.

 After installation cy3sbml will be listed in the `Currently Installed` apps tab.

-### Building from source
-To build from source follow the instructions in `doc/cy3sbml_build_instructions.pdf`.

-### Uninstall
 To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.

+### Build from source
+To build from source follow the instructions [here](./docs/cy3sbml_build_instructions.pdf).

 ## Funding
 We are funded by the [NRNB](http://nrnb.org) (National Resource for Network Biology) within the [NRNB Academy Summer Session](http://nrnb.org/gsoc.html).